fsmMLK/wavedromScape/README.md

 ## Requirements

 - You will need [inkscapeMadeEasy](https://github.com/fsmMLK/inkscapeMadeEasy) plugin installed.
 Check the compatibility table above to know the version you need.
+The following python modules are required: yaml, svgwrite.
+Make sure your python installation has these modules.

 **wavedromScape** depends on [wavedrompy](https://github.com/wallento/wavedrompy) python module.
 A custom built version of wavedrompy is already incorporated in this extension.
 You do **NOT** need to install it.